How to Budget Like a Single Super Mom

 Making a Single Mom Budget Does Not Have to Be Difficult

 Being a single mother often comes with some unique challenges, especially in the financial arena.
 After all, raising kids doesn't come cheap.
 Government statistics say it costs $233,610 on average to raise a child to age 18.

 In a two-parent household, there may be two incomes to handle the expense.
 Single moms, on the other hand, are more likely to be making it work on one income alone.
 That's where a single mom budget becomes critical.

-1. Start With Your Income
+List Your Income

 There are two main numbers you need to make a single mom budget: total income and total expenses.

 As you plan your budget, begin with adding up your monthly income.
 The easiest way to do that, whether you're working a regular nine-to-five gig or checking multiple jobs, is to check your pay stubs.
 If you're earning the same amount weekly or biweekly, you can use this income as your baseline.

 Next, add in any income you earn from a side hustle or part-time work.
 This may be more irregular, depending on how you often you're doing part-time or side work.

 Finally, add in any child support or alimony you're receiving regularly.
 If you receive these payments but it's not consistent, you may not want to include them in your income total.